vzangloo/Yii-Extension-ReCopy/README.md

 Yii-Extension-ReCopy
 ====================

-Yii PHP Framework extension for duplicate form fields
+Yii PHP Framework extension for duplicate form fields, or any DOM element and its children.

 Duplicate form fields, using jQuery relCopy plugin version 1.1.0 from Andres Vidal.